FunkyE9th/My-EWB-Tutorials/docs/SendingMqttToAWS.md

 ## Prerequisites

-   - You have flashed the [AT Command FW](https://www.lairdconnect.com/wireless-modules/wifi-modules-bluetooth/sterling-ewb-iot-module#documentation) into the Sterling EWB dev kit.
+   - You have flashed the [AT Command Firmware](https://www.lairdconnect.com/wireless-modules/wifi-modules-bluetooth/sterling-ewb-iot-module#documentation) into the Sterling EWB dev kit.
+To flash the firmware, simply download it from our website, connect to J24 of the dev kit, and then run the ***flash_AT.bat*** file included with the firmware.

    - You have an AWS account with IoT Core Service.